-1.14 Caloric Restriction, Energy Expenditure, and Oxidative Stress
+1.7Caloric Restriction, Energy Expenditure, and Oxidative Stress

 Trophic feedings, as utilized in this proposal, provide an enteral feeding regimen low in calories compared to full-calorie feedings.
 Caloric restriction (Koubova, 2003) delays the development of a wide spectrum of diseases, including kidney disease, neoplasias, diabetes, and autoimmune diseases, resulting in prolonged survival in multiple species (Fernandes, 1976; Jolly, 2005; Lane, 2001; Sohal, 1996).
 Although the mechanism of its action remains unknown it has been proposed that caloric restriction reduces oxidative damage generated by ROS produced during respiration (Afanas'ev, 2005; Heilbronn, 2006).
 Normally about 3% of oxygen consumed is converted to ROS by mitochondria; hence as energy expenditure increases, the ROS burden increases.
 Likewise, reducing energy expenditure decreases formation of radical generating molecules.
 Caloric restriction effectively decreases energy expenditure (Heilbronn, 2006), and has been shown to decrease the production of ROS, resulting in less oxidative stress in animal models (Yu, 2005).
+We hypothesize that caloric restriction and decreasing inflammation through administration of trophic feedings will result in lower levels of oxidative stress.